 Explore and learn about the many ways ceramics have been made, used, and decorated throughout the world.

 Myths are stories that explain why the world is the way it is.
 All cultures have them.
 Throughout history, artists have been inspired by myths and legends and have given them visual form.
 Sometimes these works of art are the only surviving record of what particular cultures believed and valued.
 But even where written records or oral traditions exist, art adds to our understanding of myths and legends.

 |World Religions in Art

-The diverse collections of The Minneapolis Institute of Arts include thousands of works of art that were made for worship or religious ritual.
+The diverse collections of the Minneapolis Institute of Art include thousands of works of art that were made for worship or religious ritual.
 Historically, people have lavished the finest materials and workmanship on those things that represented their most deeply held beliefs.
 The works of art included here were selected because they illustrate the main theological concepts of the world’s major religions.
 The texts attempt to provide concise overviews and are intended to serve as comparative teaching resources.
 Each entry was reviewed by a knowledgeable practitioner and/or ordained clergy of that faith.